FutureMarkRwanda/BA_Notes/Networking/ACL_Configuration_Notes.md

 - No simultaneous MAC and IP ACLs on the same interface.
 - Limited logging due to hardware constraints.

-Scenario: A company uses ACLs to restrict access to a server, allowing only specific hosts to access HTTP services while denying unauthorized traffic, enhancing security.
+A company uses ACLs to restrict access to a server, allowing only specific hosts to access HTTP services while denying unauthorized traffic, enhancing security.

 ---